wpswings/wallet-system-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.5.8 - Released on 2 February 2024 =
+= 2.5.7 - Released on 22 February 2024 =
-* Fix: Transaction Table issue fixed.
+* New: Deprecated variable removed from Wallet payment gateway
+* New: Gateway Restriction Added  (Woocommerce default gateway)
+* New: Gateway Charge For Wallet Recharge Product (Woocommerce default gateway)
+* New: Latest WP [6.4.3] and WC [8.6.1] Update
+* Fix: Tax issues fixed inclusive and Exclusive